Clickism/ClickVillagers/README.md

   - For Fabric, **regular hoppers** will pick up villagers instead, there is **no** custom item/recipe.
 - Especially useful for villager farms.

+### Configuration Commands
+Since version 1.6, there is a command interface to manage configuration options as well!.
+- `/clickvillagers config set <option> <value>`: Sets a configuration option.
+- `/clickvillagers config get <option>`: Gets the value of a configuration option.
+- `/clickvillagers config path`: Prints the path to the **configuration file**.
+- `/clickvillagers config reload`: Reloads the configuration file.

-### Configuration
+### Configuration (File)
+To find the configuration file, run the command `/clickvillagers config path`.
 - For Paper/Spigot, you will find the configuration file at **"plugins/ClickVillagers/config.yml"**.
 - For Fabric, you will find the configuration file at **".minecraft/config/clickvillagers.json"**.
   - WARNING: If you are using another client (i.E. Modrinth App), the config file will be located at the installation directory instead.

 - Make sure you **save** the config file after making changes and do the following:
   - For Paper/Spigot, reload/restart your server or use the command *"/clickvillagers reload"*.
   - For Fabric, restart your game or server fully.